serranoycandela/geo_value_functions/README.md

 <img src="/gvf_qgis4.PNG" width="600px">

 The parameters of the functions were adjusted to be small numbers for the purpose of using this tool in participatory workshops.
-The actual formulas used in transformation are displayed below graph and exported in a json file when results is saved.
+The actual formulas used in transformation are displayed below graph and exported in a json file when the results are saved.

 <img src="/gvf_qgis3.PNG" width="600px">